suzannejmatthews/PDC-Unplugged/content/activities/ConcertTickets.md

 1. What is the required hardware? (screens, printers, keyboards, etc.).
 Specify how the hardware is distributed in the system.

-2. Write pseudocode for the software of the required system (where tickets are being sold in two offices for the same play).
+2. Write pseudo-code for the software of the required system (where tickets are being sold in two offices for the same play).
 You may use the procedures defined above.